-The outdoor setting creates snakas and daddy longlegs inhabit the set, and the modern sounds of dirt bikes, planes and care must be ignored sone between the 1800s and 1979, audience, not over the heads of the and acts as a liaison," says Bette | children and not below the interest
+The outdoor setting creates makes and daddy longlegs inhabit the set, and the modern sounds of dirt bikes, planes and cars must be ignored.

-Despite these difficulties, the these derisive words and turn them into compliments by praising Walt.
+Despite these difficulties, the these derivive words and turn them. into compliments by praising Wals.

-"Our purpose is to entertain and learn more with laughter, but it
+"Our purpose is to entertain and learn more with laughter, but it "Snrah Comptock is a fritige doesn't make it any less important.

-This summer a daily discussion series on Ohio history conducted by Schneider, Versuci and University of Akron professor H. Roger Grant will follow the 1 p.m. performance.
-During the school year, Eden Valley Enterprises offers two programs: "Meet the People: The Ohio Pioneers" and "Meet the People: Great Americana" Both programs use the "Johnnycake" technique of meeting historical characters within their own time frame and environment.
+This summer a daily discussion series on Ohio history conducted by Schneider, Versaci and University of Akron professor H. Roger Grant will follow the 1 p.m. performance.
+During the school year, Eden Valley Enterprises offers two programs: "Meet the People: The Ohio Pioneers" and "Meet the People: Great Americana."
+Both programs use the "Johnnycaks" technique of meeting historical characters within their own time frame and environment.